-- (a) Stage 1 -The Student Casework Team forward the case to the student for comment within ten working days.
+- (a) Stage 1 -The Examinations and Assessments Team forward the case to the student for comment.
 Once the student has responded, the case moves to Stage 2 except for MPhil/PhD students.
-Due to the complex nature of research degrees, all cases of academic misconduct will be fast-tracked to Stage 4 and referred to an Academic Misconduct Panel. - (b) Stage 2 The documentation along with the student's response will be sent to the appropriate Chair of the Sub Board of Examiners to review within ten working days.
-If there is a conflict of interest, another senior member of academic staff who does not have any previous involvement in the case will act as Chair.
-The Chair may consult with any key staff involved if necessary, and they may confer with another Chair if they find it helpful.
-Once the outcome is confirmed, the case moves to Stage 3. - (c) Stage 3 The student is informed of the outcome and given 10 calendar days to accept or refute the outcome.
+Due to the complex nature of research degrees, all cases of academic misconduct will be fast-tracked to Stage 5 and referred to an Academic Misconduct Panel. - (b) Stage 2 The documentation along with the student's response will be sent to the academic making the allegation along with a recommended outcome and penalty (if appropriate).
+Once the academic responds, the case moves to Stage 3. - (c) Stage 3 The documentation along with the student's response and the academic's response will be sent to the appropriate Chair of the Sub Board of Examiners to confirm the outcome.
+If it is not confirmed, further discussion must take place between the marker and the Chair.
+If it is confirmed, the case moves to Stage 4. - (d) Stage 4 The student is informed of the outcome and given 10 calendar days to accept or refute the outcome.
 A non-response will be treated as an acceptance of the outcome.
-If the student refutes the outcome, they can request a hearing with the Academic Misconduct Panel (AMP) and the case moves to Stage 4. - (d) Stage 4 An Academic Misconduct Panel will be organised to hear the case.
+If the student refutes the outcome, they can request a hearing with the Academic Misconduct Panel (AMP) and the case moves to Stage 5. - (e) Stage 5 An Academic Misconduct Panel will be organised to hear the case.
 The student will be informed beforehand that the AMP involves a re-investigation of the case and the original outcome may be upheld or a less/more severe penalty may be imposed.
-The student has the right to ask for a review of the outcome under the Review Stage of the School's Appeals Policy and the case moves to Stage 5.
+The student has the right to ask for a review of the outcome under the Review Stage of the School's Appeals Policy and the case moves to Stage 6.

-(e) Stage 5 - The student may ask for a review of the decision under the School's Appeals Policy.
+(f) Stage 6 - The student may ask for a review of the decision under the School's Appeals Policy.
 This does not involve a re-investigation of the case and the review will only be permitted on limited grounds as defined in the School's Appeals Policy.